-This section examines health risks for children based on synthetic estimates developed by Community Health Solutions.
+This section examines health risks for children based on synthetic developed estimates Community Health Solutions.
 The particular health risk indicators involve nutrition, physical activity and weight.
-These risks have received increasing attention as populations of American children have become more sedentary, more prone to unhealthy eating and more likely to develop unhealthy body weight.
+These risks have received increasing attention as the population of American children has become more sedentary. more prone unhealthy eating and more likely to develop unhealthy body weight.
 The long-term implications of these trends are serious, as these factors place children at higher risk for chronic disease both now and in adulthood.